rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 Second output from stacks *populations*
 ----

+Now we are going to re-run the last step of the **STACKS** pipeline, so that we can get the nice population stats with out cleaner matrix.

-Make a ***whitelist*** file, which is a list of the loci to include based on the plink results (i.e. on amount of missing data in locus).
-The whitelist file is ordered as a simple file containing one catalog locus per line:
+We need to make a ***whitelist*** file, which is a list of the loci to include based on the plink results (i.e. on amount of missing data in locus).
+The whitelist file format is ordered as a simple text file containing one catalog locus per line:

 		% more whitelist
 		3